 The arrival of dermal patches in the world of tattooing has completely changed the way of thinking about tattoo healing.

-In the article How to take care of a tattoo?, we tell you all about the traditional methods of caring for tattoos throughout their healing process.
+In the article How to take care of a tattoo?, we told you all about the traditional methods of caring for tattoos throughout their healing process.

-But with the incorporation of this product, the curing time can be accelerated and even guarantee better durability of the inks.
+But with the incorporation of this product, the healing time can be accelerated and even guarantee better durability of the inks.

 Dermal patches are designed to adhere completely to the skin, acting as a vacuum sealer that not only promotes healing but also provides a protective barrier against harmful viruses and bacteria.